derryl0925/cse15l-lab-reports/lab3.md

 Here are four different ways to use `grep`:
 - <a href="https://www.gnu.org/software/grep/manual/html_node/Matching-Control.html"> `grep -i 'string' fileName.txt` </a>: (this allows us to search for a string in a given file)
-- <a href="https://linuxize.com/post/how-to-use-grep-command-to-search-files-in-linux/"> `grep -E '^s.*s$' ./file.txt` </a>: (allows us to search for a string that starts with something and ends with something specific)
+- <a href="https://linuxize.com/post/how-to-use-grep-command-to-search-files-in-linux/"> `grep -E '^s.*s$' ./file.txt` </a>: (allows us to search for a line that starts with something and ends with something specific)
+- <a href="https://www.geeksforgeeks.org/grep-command-in-unixlinux/#"> `grep -r 'pattern' /path/to/directory` </a>: (searches for a string recursively in the directory and prints all lines that contain the string)
 -

 ---